reposense/RepoSense/docs/DeveloperGuide.md

  ![architecture](images/architecture.png)

  Above is the overall architecture of RepoSense.
 User imports a CSV configuration file and other configurations through the command line arguments into `Main` .
 After that, the command line arguments and CSV config file will be parsed by `Parser` to give the `RepoConfiguration`.
-The `RepoConfiguration` is then passed to the other components, such as `GitDownloader` for cloning of the repo from **GitHub**, `AuthorshipReporter` to analyse the commits using git log result, and `CommitReporter` to analyse the files using git blame analysis respectively.
+The `RepoConfiguration` is then passed to the other components, such as `GitDownloader` for cloning of the repo from **GitHub**, `CommitReporter` to analyse the commits using git log result, and `AuthorshipReporter` to analyse the files using git blame analysis respectively.
 The analysis results are then passed to `ReportGenerator`, which will copy the template files and produce the _JSON_ files necessary to generate the dashboard.

-## Packages
-Below are the description of each individual package, the classes they hold and their responsiblity.

-### Model
+## Model
-Model holds the data structures that are commonly used or produced by the different aspects of RepoSense.
+Model holds the data structures that are commonly used by the different aspects of RepoSense.

+### Author
+`Author` stores the single GitHub ID of the author.
+Any contribution or commits of the author which may have different aliases will be attributed to the same `Author` object.

+### CliArguments
+`CliArguments` stores the parsed command line arguments supplied by the user.
+It is passed into **ConfigurationBuilder** to produce the `RepoConfiguration`.

+### RepoConfiguration
-RepoConfiguration stores the configuration information for one single repository, including repository orgarization, name, branch, author whitelist etc.
+`RepoConfiguration` stores the configuration information from the CSV config file and `CliArguments` for one single repository, such as the repository's orgarization, name, branch, list of authors to analyse, date range of commits to analyse etc.

-It should be read-only.
-It can be constructed using **ConfigurationBuilder**.

 ### `FileInfo`
 FileInfo contains the result of one single file.
 It has two main parts: